Pay-per-view: History

-United States
+Experimental PPV systems in the 1950s and 1960s

 The Zenith Phonevision system became the first home pay-per-view system to be tested in the United States.
 Developed in 1951, it used telephone lines to take and receive orders, as well as to descramble a television broadcast signal.
 The field tests conducted for Phonevision lasted for 90 days and were tested in Chicago, Illinois.
 The system used IBM punch cards to descramble a signal broadcast during the broadcast station's "off-time".
 Both systems showed promise, but the Federal Communications Commission denied them the permits to operate.

+Telemeter, an experimental coin-operated pay-per-view service, had a trial run in Los Angeles in 1952 and Palm Springs, California from 1953 to 1954, featuring first-run movies and live sporting events, until a lawsuit from a local drive-in and other issues forced it to shut down.
+The service then set up an experimental run in the Toronto suburb of Etobicoke, Canada in 1959, free from American antitrust laws and outside of the FCC's jurisdiction.
+Programming initially consisted essentially of first-run movies and fictional series.
+In 1961, Telemeter signed deals with the Toronto Argonauts football team and the Toronto Maple Leafs to broadcast away games; wrestling was also featured.
+Some original programming, such as a 1962 Bob Newhart stand-up comedy special, thought to be the first filmed pay-per-view television special were produced at Telemeter's Bloor Street studio and several Broadway shows and an opera performance were also broadcast.
+At its peak, 5,800 households were subscribed but the experiment was not a success and shut down operations on April 30, 1965, with only 2,500 subscribers.

 One of the earliest pay-per-view systems on cable television, the Optical Systems-developed Channel 100, first began service in 1972 in San Diego, California through Mission Cable (which was later acquired by Cox Communications) and TheaterVisioN, which operated out of Sarasota, Florida.
 These early systems quickly went out of business, as the cable industry adopted satellite technology and as flat-rate pay television services such as Home Box Office (HBO) became popular.

 While most pay-per-view services were delivered via cable, there were a few over-the-air pay TV stations that offered pay-per-view broadcasts in addition to regularly scheduled broadcasts of movies and other entertainment.
 These stations, which operated for a few years in Chicago, Los Angeles and some other cities, broadcast "scrambled" signals that required descrambler devices to convert the signal into standard broadcast format.
 These services were marketed as ON-TV.